nih-cfde/training-and-engagement/docs/General-Tutorials/Jekyll_Tutorial.md

 Rendering a GitHub website locally with Jekyll
 ===============================================

 Jekyll is a static site generator written in Ruby.
 It can be easily integrated into GitHub pages to host project documentation, blogs or other relevant content.
-The first part of the tutorial includes instructions for downloading Jekyll on:

 !!! note "Learning Objectives"
     - learn to install Jekyll